Yoshinobu Satake

 Senshu Park is a redesigned Japanese garden built on the site of Kubota Castle.

-This is a park built on the site of Kubota Castle.
-In 1896 (Meiji 29), the ruins of Kubota Castle, where most of the buildings including the main castle were destroyed by fire, were turned into a park designed by Nagaoka Yasuhei, a pioneer of modern park design, as a Japanese garden.
-I am.
-Senshu Park's Senshu is a combination of Akita's ``autumn'' and ``thousand'', which means long lasting (chokyuu), and was named by Ryochi Kano, a Chinese scholar from Akita Prefecture.
+This park has been built on the site of Kubota Castle.
+The ruins of Kubota Castle, where most of the buildings, including the main castle, were lost in a fire, have been turned into a park designed as a Japanese garden by Nagaoka Yasuhei, a pioneer in modern park design.

 Inside the park, the stone steps of the main enclosure, the ruins of the gate, the gatehouse, and part of the moat remain, as well as the Osumi Yagura and the front gate, which have been restored.
 It is known as a famous cherry blossom viewing spot, and admission is free.